 On the foundation level, you should now be able to see that the floor framing for each side of the double wall on the structure has framed independently.

 If the floor framing is not displayed as you expected or desire, consider using the Joist Direction tool to define the direction that joists are laid out.
+For more information on this tool, please see the Related Articles section below.

-You are now ready to continue with your design, including building the Wall Framing or manually editing any framing members if necessary.
+You are now ready to continue with your design, including building the wall framing or manually editing any framing members if necessary.